Rxsengxn/rootFileRenamer/README.md

 ### Run the script %%.exe :)
 Controls should be pretty self explanatory:
-- Firstly it asks the user for the folder location where the pictures are located
+- On first run it asks the user for the folder location where the pictures are located and the name of the output folder
-- "y" or "n" while the picture window is focused/active
+- "y"-(yes), "n"-(no), "b"-(back) or "s"-(skip) while the picture window is focused/active
 - enter the correct symbol combination into the input box field when the program can't find anything or has detected it wrongly
-(can be lowercase, it converts it to uppercase; enter with Enter key :))
+(can be lowercase, it converts it to uppercase automatically; enter with Enter key :))
-> **_NOTE📝:_**  The program overwrites the existing file if it has the same name
+> **_NOTE📝:_**  The program writes "X" at the start of the file if the output folder already has a file with the same name